 Beginning in 2014, we held a series of events, to support and publicise the work of the Project.
 We held four ‘Drafting Workshops’ at which our Judges presented versions of their “missing judgments” for discussion and feedback.
 To accompany the Workshops, we curated a series of interdisciplinary panels, which facilitated broader reflection on aspects of gender, identity and the law in Ireland and Northern Ireland.
 (Click here for further details).

-The Project will publish an edited collection of “missing judgments” in 2016.
-We expect that it will be an important resource for teachers and students of law, practitioners and activists for many years to come.
+We expect that our book will be an important resource for teachers and students of law, practitioners and activists for many years to come.

 The directors of the project are:

 We acknowledge and appreciate the support of our friends and colleagues at:

 - School of Social Justice, University College Dublin.

 - School of Law, London School of Economics.

 - Centre for Gender, Sexuality and the Law, University of Kent and the University of Kent Public Engagement with Research Fund.

 Please direct any inquiries, speaker requests etc. to email@example.com.